mmann1123/xr_fresh/writeup/paper.md

 abstract: |
   xr_fresh is a Python library for automated feature extraction from gridded time series data, such as satellite imagery, climate model outputs, and sensor arrays.
 Building on the methodology of tsfresh, xr_fresh extends this approach to pixel-level temporal sequences common in observational data such as from earth observation or repeat photography data.
 It computes a comprehensive set of statistical, trend, and distribution-based features for each pixel, enabling scalable preprocessing for classical machine learning.
 The library is optimized for large-scale applications through parallelized computation using xarray, Dask, Ray, and JAX.
 It also includes advanced interpolation techniques for handling missing data and GPU-accelerated kernel PCA for dimensionality reduction.
-We demonstrate xr_fresh through applications to crop classification and precipitation analysis, highlighting its performance, flexibility, and utility in remote sensing workflows.
 ---

 <!-- compile working with: